ngohainnam/kash/README.md

 ## Features

-### ??
-Smart CSV Import
+### Smart CSV Import
 Drag and drop any bank statement CSV.
 KASH automatically detects the `Date`, `Description`, and `Amount` columns, strips currency symbols, skips invalid rows, and loads your transactions instantly.

-### ??
-Live Analytics & Dashboard
+### Live Analytics & Dashboard
 The moment your file loads, KASH calculates:
-- **Total Income** — sum of all positive transactions
+- **Total Income** ï¿½ sum of all positive transactions
-- **Total Expenses** — sum of all outgoings
+- **Total Expenses** ï¿½ sum of all outgoings
-- **Net Balance** — your actual bottom line for the period
+- **Net Balance** ï¿½ your actual bottom line for the period

-### ??
-Visualisations
+### Visualisations
 Interactive charts give you a richer view of your spending:
-- **Monthly Bar Chart** — income vs expenses side-by-side across months
+- **Monthly Bar Chart** ï¿½ income vs expenses side-by-side across months
-- **Spending Pie Chart** — breakdown of expenses by category
+- **Spending Pie Chart** ï¿½ breakdown of expenses by category

-### ???
-Automatic Categorisation
+### Automatic Categorisation
-Every transaction is tagged automatically — Groceries, Dining, Entertainment, Utilities, Shopping, Transport, Healthcare, Travel, and more.
+Every transaction is tagged automatically ï¿½ Groceries, Dining, Entertainment, Utilities, Shopping, Transport, Healthcare, Travel, and more.
 Refunds are flagged as Income.
 The rules live in [`lib/categorize.ts`](lib/categorize.ts) and are easy to extend.

-### ??
-Budget Tracking
+### Budget Tracking
 Set monthly spending limits per category.
-KASH compares your actual spend against your budget and shows you where you're over or under — so you stay in control before the month ends.
+KASH compares your actual spend against your budget and shows you where you're over or under ï¿½ so you stay in control before the month ends.

-### ???
-Transaction Notes
+### Transaction Notes
-Add personal notes to individual transactions for context — e.g. *"work lunch reimbursed"* or *"annual subscription"*.
+Add personal notes to individual transactions for context ï¿½ e.g. *"work lunch reimbursed"* or *"annual subscription"*.
 Notes are stored per-user and persist across sessions.

-### ??
-AI Chat (Gemini-powered)
+### AI Chat (Gemini-powered)
 Ask the AI anything about your transactions in natural language.
-It has full context of your statement — dates, amounts, categories, top expenses — and responds with clear, concise answers.
+It has full context of your statement ï¿½ dates, amounts, categories, top expenses ï¿½ and responds with clear, concise answers.
 Powered by Google Gemini.

-### ??
-Authentication
+### Authentication
 Secure sign-in and sign-up powered by [Clerk](https://clerk.com).
 Each user's files, notes, and budgets are fully isolated.

 ---